-Students can practice using low vision devices in science to: Go on a rock hunt and examine and label the rock collection; compare fingerprints; compare and categorize stamps in a stamp collection; examine miscellaneous collections of student interest or themes; study and compare leaves; and study nature on a nature hike.
+Students can practice using low vision devices in science too Go on a rock hunt and examine and label the rock collection; compare fingerprints; compare and categorize stamps in a stamp collection; examine miscellaneous collections of student interest or themes; study and compare leaves, and study nature on a nature hike.

 Incorporate Visual Skills

 There are also many fun ways to encourage students with low vision to use their vision within the science area.
 You might consider collecting items in one color to study.
-Create an I Spy box by scattering theme related materials in a box.
-Provide student with duplicate items and challenge him to locate the match.
+Create an I Spy box by scattering theme-related materials in a box.
+Provide the student with duplicate items and challenge him to locate the match.
 Have the students look at changes while melting ice cubes, making ice cubes, watching flowers bloom and watching snowflakes melt.
-Study the movement of water in puddles, in fish tanks, rain drops on the window, dew on leaves, grass and flowers, by filling plastic bottles with water.
+Study the movement of water in puddles, in fish tanks, raindrops on the window, dew on leaves, grass ,and flowers, by filling plastic bottles with water.

 Purposefully incorporating concepts such as size (small, medium, large), quantity (many, few), texture (hard/soft, rough/smooth), temperature, moisture, smell, taste, sound/pitch, comparison terms, and empty/full is natural within this station.
 Incorporate positional concepts such as in/out, on top of, underneath.
-It will also be natural to incorporate listening to and follow directions when performing an experiment (begin with simple one-step directions and progress to more difficult two step directions).
+It will also be natural to incorporate listening to and follow directions when experimenting (begin with simple one-step directions and progress to more difficult two-step directions).
 Also encourage students to recognize, identify, and imitate sounds like those of classroom pets.